BertaBescos/EmptyCities/README.md

 [[Project]](https://bertabescos.github.io/EmptyCities/)   [[Paper]]()

-Torch implementation for learning a mapping from input images that contain dynamic objects in a city environment, such as vehicles and pedestrians, to output images which are static, for example:
+Torch implementation for learning a mapping from input images that contain dynamic objects in a city environment, such as vehicles and pedestrians, to output images which are static.
+In the example below, the top images are fed one by one into our model.
+The bottom row are the obtained results:

 <img src="imgs/DynamicObjectsInvariantSpace.png" width="900px"/>